nette/union/schema/readme.md

 Expect::arrayOf(Expect::bool())
 ```

 The default value is an empty array.
-If you specify a default value and call `mergeDefaults()`, it will be merged with the passed data.
+If you specify a default value, it will be merged with the passed data.
+This can be disabled using `mergeDefaults(false)`.

 Enumeration: anyOf()